Luana Waikiki

 No analysis available

-I searched for explicit monthly parking fee amounts or phrases like 'monthly parking $XXX' and found none.
-The listings mention valet/paid parking but do not provide a monthly fee, so the numeric monthly parking fee is unknown from the remarks.
+I searched for a stated monthly parking fee, parking rent, or a specific dollar amount and found none.
+The remarks mention valet parking and paid parking, but not an explicit recurring fee, so the amount is unknown from the public text.

 No analysis available